icarusfactor/openstack-Installs/stein/centos7_packstack/README.md

 Wait for message from the installtion. `**** Installation completed successfully ******`

-NOTE: If you get ERROR with RabbitIM, just rerun packstack AllInOne command again.
+NOTE: If you get ERROR with RabbitMQ, just rerun packstack AllInOne command again.
 If this still does not work you can stop and restart the server.
+If you continue to have problems with RabbitMQ you cant resolve, you dont need it for a single node install and Openstack can work fine without it while using only one node so you can either disregard or remove it from the answer file.

 ```